stefsmeets/focus_package/readme.md

 Quick installation
 ==================

-Compiled versions and source distribution is available from https://github.com/stefsmeets/focus_package/releases
+Compiled versions and source distribution are available from https://github.com/stefsmeets/focus_package/releases

 Extract using